Sharmin Banu at Mt Rainier WA

 • The moment a leader sees something differently.

-• The pause that leads to clarity.
+• An “aha” or a pause that leads to clarity.

 • The emotional shift that creates space for new behavior.